 How do you feel about working out?
 Do you see it as something to look forward, as a welcome break from your daily routine, or as an obligation you have to do but don’t want to?
-According to a new study, what you think about exercise may impact how much you eat afterwards.
+According to a new study, what you think about exercise may impact how much you eat afterward.

 Exercise has benefits whether you like doing it or not, but having a healthy attitude towards exercise may indirectly help with weight control by affecting how much you eat.
 At least, that’s the conclusion of a recent study.
-In this study, 56 adults took a 2 kilometer walk around a lake.
+In this study, 56 adults took a 2-kilometer walk around a lake.
 Researchers told one group of adults the walk was for pleasure, a way to see the scenery.
 The second group was told the walk was “exercise.”
-Afterwards, everyone ate a meal with chocolate pudding as dessert.
+Afterward, everyone ate a meal with chocolate pudding as dessert.
 Interestingly, the group that “exercised” rather than taking a scenic walk ate 35% more chocolate pudding.

 The same scenario was repeated in a second study.
 After taking a walk, 46 adults were offered M&Ms as snacks.
 The adults who believed the walk they took was exercise ate twice as many M&Ms as those who felt they had taken a pleasure walk.
 The “exercise” group also felt more fatigued, despite the fact they had done a similar amount of work.

 Exercise Attitude: Why Attitude is Important When It Comes to Working Out

 It’s not uncommon for people to not experience the weight loss they expected when they begin working out.
 In some cases, this can be explained by changes in body composition – gaining muscle mass, which weighs more.
 Another reason is when some people work out they consciously or unconsciously reward themselves with food.
 Why?
 They think they deserve a treat because they did something they didn’t want to do.